ebiwd/EBI-Search-interface/README.md

 # EBI-Search-interface
-Some ideas for the search interface
+Some ideas for the search interface -- we're aiming to clear up some problems with "sidebar blindnes".

 ## What to do here?
 - Comment and see the ideas